TheAgileKnights/TheAgileKnights/PersonasStoriesFeatures.md

 4. As Frank's friend, I want to easily be able to pay him back so that there is no hassle.
 5. As Frank's friend, I would like to know exactly what I am being requested for so I can see if there may be any mistakes in assigning me items.
 #### User Stories for Scenario 2: Utility Bill Payments
-1. As the bill payer, I want to input the total utility cost so that KnightWallet can automatically divide it among roommates.
+1. As the bill payer, I want to input the total utility cost so that Knight Wallet can automatically divide it among roommates.
 2. As a roommate, I want a clear view of the utility charges so I understand what I'm paying for.
 3. As Frank, I want to see who has and hasn't paid easily so I can track payment status.
 4. As a roommate, I want to receive a notification when a new bill is added so I can pay on time.